esin87/rijksgallerie/README.md

-# Rijksgallerie
+# Rijksgalerij

-This application provides users with a portal to the Rijksmuseum [API](https://data.rijksmuseum.nl/).
-See the deployed site [here](https://rijksgallerie.herokuapp.com/).
+This application provides users with a portal to the Rijksmuseum [API](https://data.rijksmuseum.nl/) and serves as a miniature art gallery accessing the Rijksmuseum collection.
+See the deployed site [here](https://rijksgalerij.herokuapp.com/).

 ## Technologies Used